Understanding Game-Based Learning: Benefits, Potential Drawbacks and Where to Begin

 A good DGBL platform should seamlessly track progress as students work through subject matter and help identify where students are excelling, as well as where they need support.

-Prodigy Math is an engaging, curriculum-aligned, digital game-based learning platform that checks all those boxes.
-Success in the game requires students to correctly answer math questions which adapt to their learning needs, and gives teachers the ability to differentiate!
+Prodigy Math is an engaging, standards-aligned, digital game-based learning platform that checks all those boxes.
+Success in the game requires students to correctly answer math questions which adapt to their learning needs.
+And the game even gives you the ability to differentiate what your students are learning!

 Combined with your teaching style and continued lesson plans, you’ll likely have a lot of success when you implement digital game-based learning in the classroom.